-We recommend registering on Job Center of Wisconsin to access a host of career services and resources.
-Once registered, you can search for jobs, create a resume, build a budget, connect with local employers that are hiring, find Unemployment Insurance resources, search labor market information and more.
+When you register on Job Center of Wisconsin, you'll get access to extra career services and resources.
+On the site, you can search for jobs, create a resume, build a budget, connect with local employers that are hiring, find Unemployment Insurance resources, search labor market information and more.

 I worked in retail for almost 40 years and once I found out I wasn't going to have a job, I thought this is my sign.
 I needed to get out of retail.
 [WorkSmart] was absolutely fantastic.
 [They] were an ear, [they] were a sounding board, [they] were guidance at a time when I didn't know which way to turn.Micky, WIOA Dislocated Worker Program participant